gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 ```

 Note that we're only testing the function `NewAppStack()`.
 If we had other
 functions, we should test them as well.
-You will also notice that we're using a
+You will also notice that we're using [a
-package called [`jsii`](https://github.com/aws/jsii).
+package called `jsii`](https://github.com/aws/jsii).
 Without going into much
 details, AWS CDK is written in JavaScript and `jsii` is the technology that
-enables other languages to use this JavaScript code, by enabling them to
+enables other languages to naturally interact with this JavaScript code.
-naturally interact with JavaScript.

 Running this test will return an error if our resources have not been defined in
 code yet: